mrinmoysarkar/eVTOL_performance_evaluation/README.md

-# ePE: a simulation framework for generation of benchmark database to evaluate eVTOL performance in executing UAM mission
+# A Data-Driven Approach for Performance Evaluation of Autonomous eVTOLs

 It is a stand alone software package fully developed in Python for research purpose.
 To run the code follow the bellow instructions: